-An overview of current educational theories and research, as well as an historical perspective on the development of early childhood education.
+An overview of the developing child, current theories and research within the context of family, school, and community, and an historical perspective on the development of early childhood education.
+The processes of socialization and identity development will be highlighted showing the importance of respectful, reciprocal relationships that support and empower families.
 Observations in schools are to be arranged.
 ADVISORY: Eligible for English 250 and English 260.